NiklasMerz/talks/outline-apache.md

 * Sometimes hard to reach because they may have moved on to other things

 > Try to keep them around

+# Is the project sustainable?

+* People available for fixes and security issues
+* Getting releases out (votes)
+* Development getting stuck
+* Maintainer burnout